sbijlwan0/TicTacToe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To Deploy in github

+Install this package globally
+`npm i -g angular-cli-ghpages`

+Then build your project using this command
+`ng build --prod --base-href "https://<username>.github.io/<project-name>/"`

+Then deploy in github using this command
+`ngh --dir dist/<project-name>`